2019-2020 Proposed Faculty-Led & Service Learning International Travel Courses

-Spring COR 330: "Life" in the Amazon: Human and Ecological Communities of the Amazon River basin with Kristin Wolf and proposed co-leader, German Perilla
+Spring COR 330: "Life" in the Amazon: Human and Ecological Communities of the Amazon River Basin

-- The Amazon River Basin (ARB) is the most biodiverse place on Earth; it is also home to hundreds of human communities, making it a unique and appropriate setting to study the intersection of humanity and ecology.
-In this course we will explore, compare, and contrast various lifeways of the Peruvian Amazon watershed - from the dramatic Andean highlands to the lush, tropical lowlands - along a gradient of the contested concept of "development."
-With special interest topics in tropical forest ecology, beekeeping, ecotourism, and community-driven development, this interdisciplinary course will investigate and experience how various communities perceive and interact with their environments, highlight the exceptional characteristics of the Amazon ecosystems, and study the effects of globalization, both past and present, on the landscape and peoples of the Amazon.
+This course will focus on studying the landscape and ecologies of the Amazon, and then using the information to understand how social, cultural, economic, and political systems of the region are formed.
+The Amazon River Basin (ARB) is the most biodiverse place on Earth—it is also home to hundreds of human communities, making it a unique and appropriate setting to study the intersection of humanity and ecology.
+With special-interest topics in tropical forest ecology, beekeeping, ecotourism, and community-driven development, this interdisciplinary course will investigate and experience how various communities perceive and interact with their environments, highlight the exceptional characteristics of the Amazon ecosystems, and study the effects of globalization, both past and present, on the landscape and peoples of the Amazon.

 Note: The following four courses have an optional 1 credit Costa Rica travel add on: